 The "RP" symbol is used in connection with courses that extend beyond one academic term.
 It indicates that work is in progress and has been evaluated and found to be satisfactory to date, but that assignment of a precise grade must await completion of additional work.
 Work is to be completed within a stipulated time period not to exceed one year except for graduate thesis (799A) or dissertation (899).
-Failure to complete the assigned work within one calendar year except for courses 799A and 899 will result in the course being computed into the grade point average as an "F" (or a "NC" if the course was taken for a credit/no credit grade).
 Graduate courses for which the "RP" symbol is appropriate are specifically designated in the departmental listings of the Graduate Bulletin.